-There is a small number of general legal requirements you will need to fulfil before you can set up your own business in Germany.
-You need to be an adult, so at least 18 years of age.
-Another requirement is that you have never been banned from practicing the profession you intend to set up a business in.
+There are a small number of general legal requirements you will need to fulfil before you can set up your own business in Germany.
+You need to be an adult, which means at least 18 years of age.
+Another requirement is that you have never been banned from practising the profession you intend to set up a business in.
 Such prohibitions can be imposed by courts after serious offences.

 Additional information on the formalities you need to go through as you set up your business is available here.